 Braces type TypeScript

-type in TypeScript doesn't do what you'd think it does.
+The {} type in TypeScript doesn't do what you'd think it does.

-actually means "anything that isn't null
+{} actually means "anything that isn't null or undefined".
+An optional {} means "anything that isn't null".

 This is generally a mistake.

-This is true in any context, including as part of an extends
+This is true in any context, including as part of an extends.

-This is also true of the Object
+This is also true of the Object type, which behaves the same way.

 See this relevant typescript-eslint issue